ElrieM/CI_MS2_Sudoku-Game/TESTING.md

   | Click on restart button | Input cells reset to empty, time countdown continues counting | Desktop, Tablet, Mobile | All passed |
   | Change game level selector | Number of empty input cells and countdown time changes at each level | Desktop, Tablet, Mobile | All passed |

 #### User Story 7.
-As a Site Visitor, I want to see the solved puzzle if I get stuck <!-- omit from toc -->
+As a Site Visitor, I want to see the solved puzzle if I get stuck <!-- omit in toc -->

 7.1 Practice game page